frictionlessdata/tableschema-swift/README.md

 [![Codebase](https://img.shields.io/badge/codebase-github-brightgreen)](https://github.com/frictionlessdata/tableschema-swift)
 [![Support](https://img.shields.io/badge/support-discord-brightgreen)](https://discordapp.com/invite/Sewv6av)

-This is a *draft* Swift language implementation of [TableSchema](https://frictionlessdata.io/specs/table-schema/) for defining schemas to work with tabular data.
+This is a Swift language implementation of [TableSchema](https://frictionlessdata.io/specs/table-schema/) for defining schemas to work with tabular data.

 A schema on tabular data defines types, imposes constraints, and creates foreign key relationships on fields as data values move from some physical representation to a logical one and vice versa.
 For instance, a stored CSV file (physical) can be loaded in-memory along with a corresponding schema descriptor to be transformed from string values to Swift Standard Library types like `Date` or `Int` (logical).